House approves bill to prevent rail workers strike in bipartisan vote

 The House vote to impose the contract was 290 to 137, with 79 Republicans joining 211 Democrats in voting to approve the measure.
 Eight Democrats and 129 Republicans voted against the legislation.

-In a 221-207 vote, the House also approved a separate resolution to provide seven days of paid sick leave, a lack of which is rail workers' main disagreement with the current contract.
+In a 221 to 207 vote, the House also approved a separate resolution to provide seven days of paid sick leave in the contract instead of one, which is rail workers' main disagreement with the current agreement.
 Both measures now head to the Senate.

+"I am grateful to Speaker Pelosi and House Democrats and Republicans for taking urgent action to prevent a rail shutdown," the president said in a statement.
+"This overwhelming bipartisan vote in the House of Representatives makes clear that Democrats and Republicans agree that a rail shutdown would be devastating to our economy and families across the country.
+The Senate must now act urgently."

 Lawmakers from both parties expressed reservations about imposing their authority, but the intervention was particularly difficult for some Democratic lawmakers who have traditionally sought to align themselves with the politically powerful labor unions.